-Flexibility is another controversial area of policy making in our field.463 Its pressure cannot simply be resisted.
+Flexibility is another controversial area of policy making in our field.
+Its pressure cannot simply be resisted.
 But regulations and limits are necessary to avoid the pitfalls of precariousness.
 The need of flexibility has to be balanced with the value of security which is highly priced in time of uncertainty.
 Here again the ways towards security may differ from those of the past.

-Innovative proposals have been advanced - and in part implemented - in order to promote and guarantee a continuos career rather than specific job security.464 The results are uneven also in countries like the Europeans which have experimented for years the so called flexicurity.
+Innovative proposals have been advanced - and in part implemented - in order to promote and guarantee a continuos career rather than specific job security.
+The results are uneven also in countries like the Europeans which have experimented for years the so called flexicurity.
 Much depends on the effective balance between the flexibility required from the employees and the safety net of income support and active labor policies available to the unemployed.
 Keeping the balance has proved to be difficult even in strong countries, during the recent years of economic crisis.
-More effective policies have been advocated to support both firms and their employees in the periods of transition, which are becoming a recurrent or normal feature of modern labor markets.465
+More effective policies have been advocated to support both firms and their employees in the periods of transition, which are becoming a recurrent or normal feature of modern labor markets.
+13

 The task of public interventions is particularly important in order to ensure that individual employees are supported in the case of economic downturns and in the job changes which characterize the present turbulent economies.
-The best national practices indicate that the support should include guarantees of income, personalized assistance in the search for work opportunities and by the opportunity to enrich and update their skills according to their personal capacities
+The best national practices indicate that the

-463 The debate on this issue has been going on in Europe since 1997 when flexicurity was endorsed by the Commission as the major guideline for labor market policies: see among others, T. Wilthagen ed., 2007, Flexicurity Practices.
+11 The debate on this issue has been going on in Europe since 1997 when flexicurity was endorsed by the Commission as the major guideline for labor market policies: see among others, T. Wilthagen ed., 2007, Flexicurity Practices.
 Expert report for European Commission; Eurofound, The second phase of flexicurity, Dublin, 2013; P. Auer, Security in labour markets: combining flexicurity with security for decent work, ILO, Geneva, 2007.
+12 The most widely discussed set of proposal is by A. Supiot, 2001, Beyond employment,